-- Negations: ¬raining

-The argument of a populi

-- The argument of a negation is called the target.

-- Conjunctions: (raining

-n snowing)

-The arguments of a conjunction are called conjuncts.

-- Disjunctions: (raining v snowing)

-The arguments of a disjunction are called disjuncts.

-- Implications: (raining ⇒ cloudy)

-The left argument of an implication is the antecedent.

-The right argument is the consequent.

-- Equivalences: (cloudy ⇔ raining)
+- Negations: ¬raining The argument of a negation is called the target. - Conjunctions: (raining \( \Lambda \) snowing) The arguments of a conjunction are called conjuncts. - Disjunctions: (raining v snowing) The arguments of a disjunction are called disjuncts. - Implications: (raining ⇒ cloudy) The left argument of an implication is the antecedent.
+The right argument is the consequent. - Equivalences: (cloudy ⇔ raining)